 This article is focused on the section referred to as Long-Term Liabilities, also known as Long Term Debt.
 In accounting we used the term liabilities instead of debt.
 For all intents and purposes, they are one in the same in this article.

-Believe it or not, all notes have some form of amortization associated with extinguishing the principle portion of the loan.
-Effectively, each payment is comprised of two components, interest and principle.
-With each payment made, the principle balance on the loan decreases, therefore with the next payment the interest earned on that principle balance is a little less.
-Since the payments are steady, this means that as payments are made, the principle portion of each payment increases and the interest portion decreases until the final payment is mostly principle and a little interest.
+Believe it or not, all notes have some form of amortization associated with extinguishing the principal portion of the loan.
+Effectively, each payment is comprised of two components, interest and principal.
+With each payment made, the principal balance on the loan decreases, therefore with the next payment the interest earned on that principal balance is a little less.
+Since the payments are steady, this means that as payments are made, the principal portion of each payment increases and the interest portion decreases until the final payment is mostly principal and a little interest.
 The following summation schedule related to a basic five year auto loan illustrates this on an annual basis.

-Total Payment Total Interest Paid Total Principle Paid
+Total Payment Total Interest Paid Total Principal Paid

 Year 1 $2,319.94 $551.91 $1,768.03